dougrathbone/sentrypede/README.md

 - Smart emoji selection and formatting
 - Thread-based conversation management

-### GitHub API (Coming Soon)
+### GitHub API
+- Uses Octokit for comprehensive GitHub integration
-- Repository cloning and branch management
+- Creates branches from the default branch
-- File modification and commit creation
+- Commits multiple files in a single operation
-- Pull request creation with detailed descriptions
+- Opens pull requests with detailed descriptions
-- Integration with CI/CD workflows
+- Supports PR comments and updates
+- Implements proper error handling for common scenarios

 ## Monitoring and Observability